-Committee Name Purpose of Committee Frequency of meetings

-HealthCare Coalition Facilitated by Kitsap Health District and the Northwest HealthCare Response Quarterly

-Network to plan for emergency response surge capacity and capability by developing a county-wide management system for integrating medical and health resources during large-scale emergencies.
-Monthly

-Kitsap County Formal Steering Committee that improves All Partners

-Cross Continuum safety, quality of care and client meeting is

-Care Transitions Project satisfaction with care transitions in Kitsap County. quarterly.
+Committee Name Purpose of Committee Frequency of meetings HealthCare Coalition Facilitated by the Northwest HealthCare Response Network to plan for emergency response surge capacity and capability by developing a county-wide management system for integrating medical and health resources during large-scale emergencies.
+Monthly Kitsap County Cross Continuum Care Transitions Project Formal Steering Committee that improves safety, quality of care and client satisfaction with care transitions in Kitsap County.
+Due to COVID- 19, this meeting and subcommittee meetings have (KC4TP) There are several subcommittees to address local needs: • Steering Committee • Palliative Care been cancelled and not re- scheduled.
+Patient EducationHome HealthMedication Management Vulnerable Populations Taskforce Co-led by Kitsap County Department of Emergency Management, Public Health, and Aging and Long-Term Care to strategize about local disaster preparedness for vulnerable individuals throughout the County.
+Due to COVID- 19, this meeting has been revised to the weekly Emergency Operations Command

-Subcommittees

-(KC4TP) There are several subcommittees to address local needs: meet monthly.

-Due to COVID,

-• Steering Committee this meeting

-Palliative Care and

-Patient Education subcommittee

-Home Health meetings have

-Medication Management been cancelled

-and not re- scheduled.

-Vulnerable Co-led by Kitsap County Department of Emergency Management, Public Health, Quarterly

-Populations and Aging and Long-Term Care to Due to COVID,

-Taskforce strategize about local disaster this meeting

-preparedness for vulnerable individuals has been

-throughout the County. revised to the

-weekly

-Emergency

-Operations

-Command

-Partner Teams meeting.